urbanairship/apptimize-analytics-android-integration-apptimize/RELEASING.md

 6. ./gradlew clean uploadArchives

+7. Make sure you have a github token to authenticate the push.
+You use a token instead of your password.
+You can get a token by logging into github and using the Settings > Developer Options > Personal Access Tokens menu.

-7. git push && git push --tags
+   git push && git push --tags

 8. Visit [Sonatype Nexus](https://oss.sonatype.org/) and promote the artifact.